Editor's Note: This piece was originally published on March 17, 2013.

 In the language of the Haggadah, the land of Israel and Jerusalem represent the final stage of redemption.
 When we lift the four cups of wine during the seder, we are giving ritual expression to the four stages that the Jewish people move through, with God as their guide, to reach freedom and leave Egyptian slavery in the dust.

-Arriving to the land is the final stage of redemption and corresponds to the cup of Elijah, the prophet who is said to be the one who ushers in messianic times.
+Arriving to the land is the final stage of redemption and corresponds to the, the prophet who is said to be the one who ushers in messianic times.
 The cup, untouched yet filled with wine to the brim, represents the future ahead, filled with possibilities and promises for peace on earth.

 As the late Rabbi David Hartman writes in The Leader's Guide to the Family Participation Haggadah: A Different Night,